swapUniba/DistillRecDial/README.md

 DistillRecDial exceeds GitHub storage quota, for this reason it is only available through Hugging Face: https://huggingface.co/datasets/planeB/DistillRecDial
 ## DistillRecDial Generation Scripts
 > [!TIP]
-To support researchers wanting to extend or adapt our approach we release the scripts used to generate the DistillRecDial dataset.
+To support researchers wanting to extend or adapt our approach, we release the scripts used to generate the DistillRecDial dataset.
 ### Setting Up the Environment
 1. Create a virtual environment (Python 3.10.12 recommended):
    ```sh